Ballyconnell: Name

-Conall was the great Ulster Hero and Red Branch knight Conall Cernach, who was killed at Ballyconnell by the three Ruadhcoin sent by Queen Maeve of Connacht to avenge the slaying of her husband Ailill by Conall.
+Conall Cernach was the legendary hero of the Ulaid in the Ulster Cycle of Irish mythology, probably the second greatest warrior after Cuchulainn.
+In his old age, according to legend, Connall left Ulster and stayed at Croaghan with the Connacht royal couple Ailill and Medb.
+He killed Ailill at Medb's behest and was pursued and slain near the fording point of the River Gráinne (Woodford River) by the three Ruadhcoin sent by the people of Connacht to avenge the slaying of Conall.

 History

 Prehistoric

 The area was settled as early as c.
 3000 BC as evidenced by a double-court tomb in the town and a ring barrow in the same field.

 The area, at a fording point of the nearby Woodford River, was thickly wooded and had no roadways.
 The easiest way to travel would have been by boat via the river and the lakes and streams in the area.
 The only other known megalith in the parish is a wedge tomb dating from 2000 B.C. on the side of Slieve Rushen mountain in Aughrim townland.
-However, it was dug up in 1992 by the Quinn Group to enable them to mine sand deposits from the mountain.
-It was relocated to the grounds of the group's hotel, the Slieve Russell Hotel, to serve as a tourist attraction.
+However, the megalithic wedge tomb was dug up in 1992 to facilitate stone and sand quarrying to take place by the Quinn Group from the mountain and was relocated to the grounds of the Slieve Russell Hotel, to serve as a tourist attraction.

 Ballyconnell historically lay on the eastern part of Magh Slécht named Maigin ("the little plain"), so called because it was a narrow strip bounded on the north by Slieve Rushen mountain and on the south by the River Graine.
 Maigin was the birthplace, in the 6th century, of Saint Dallán Forgaill.